-Students who commit further violations of College policy while on Probation will either have their Probation extended or will be referred to the Judicial Board, which could result in suspension or dismissal.
-Typically, a student may not be placed on Probation, or have a period of Probation extended, more than three times before they are referred to the Judicial Board and/or an Administrative Hearing.
+Students who commit further violations of College policy while on Probation will either have their Probation extended or will be referred to the Conduct Review Board, which could result in suspension or dismissal.
+Typically, a student may not be placed on Probation, or have a period of Probation extended, more than three times before they are referred to the Conduct Review Board and/or an Administrative Hearing.

-The Office of the Dean of Students will notify students’ parents or guardians, and academic advisor(s), and coach (when applicable) of any violation resulting in Suspension.
+The Office of the Dean of Students will notify students’ parents or guardians, and academic advisor(s), and coach or student activities advisor (when applicable) of any violation resulting in Suspension.
 When students are suspended, they are required to be away from campus and lose privileges; after the designated period, students may apply for re-enrollment to Bowdoin, which is not guaranteed.